esyede/rakit/packages/docs/data/transformers.md

 which keys the response carries, and in what shape, so a column renamed in the database does not silently change the API your clients depend on.

-Rakit's is `Transformer`.
-It is what Laravel calls an API Resource.

 The quickest use needs no class at all:

 ```php